 At times, teachers feel powerless in the face of challenging behaviors by children.
 Early childhood professionals can take steps toward lessening these behaviors and increasing joy and engagement in the classroom.
 In this edWebinar, Michelle Salcedo, M.Ed., Chief Academic Officer at Sunshine House Early Learning Academy, speaker, and author, provides five concrete strategies teachers can implement immediately to make their classrooms more peaceful and more fun for all.

-Early childhood education teachers and directors will benefit from attending this live, interactive event.
-There will be time for a question and answer session after Michelle’s presentation.
-Join us to learn ways to reduce challenging behaviors and raise engagement in the early childhood classroom.
+Early childhood education teachers and directors will benefit from watching this recorded session.
+Learn ways to reduce challenging behaviors and raise engagement in the early childhood classroom.

 Free Spirit is the leading publisher of learning tools that support young people’s social-emotional health and educational needs.
 We help children and teens think for themselves, overcome challenges, and make a difference in the world.